RAIVNLab/MIMIC/README.md

 ### Pretraining
 ***

-The code for the model is based on [mae](https://github.com/facebookresearch/mae) codebase, we also added cross attention blocks from [croco](https://github.com/naver/croco).
+The code for the model is based on [mae](https://github.com/facebookresearch/mae) codebase, we also added cross-attention blocks from [croco](https://github.com/naver/croco).
 Other modifications to the data loader and model to process image pairs instead of single views can be found in the `model` folder.
 Pretraining instructions similar to mae is in `model/PRETRAIN.md`.
-However, you can use the command below to start the finetunning: (make sure your effective batch size (batch_size_per_gpu * nodes * gpus_per_node * accum_iter) is equal to 4096)
+However, you can use the command below to start the finetuning: (make sure your effective batch size (batch_size_per_gpu * nodes * gpus_per_node * accum_iter) is equal to 4096)

 ```bash
  torchrun --nproc_per_node=8 main_pretrain.py  --multiview \